SathishVemala/Sathish-Portfolio/README.md

 Welcome to my portfolio website!
-This project showcases my skills, projects, and experience as a Full Stack Developer.
+This project showcases my skills, projects, and experience as a Frontend Developer.

 Preview
 You can view the live portfolio here.
 [Click Here](https://sathishvemala.github.io/Sathish-Portfolio/)